paragonie/chronicle/README.md

 # Chronicle

-Chronicle is a superior solution than "blockchains" for most real-world technical problems that don't involve proofs-of-work or Byzantine fault tolerance.
+Chronicle is superior to "blockchain" solutions for most real-world technical problems that don't involve proofs-of-work or Byzantine fault tolerance.